tughi/recode/README.md

   - TODO: Change funtion syntax
   - TODO: Treat string literals as local String instances
   - TODO: Change cast syntax
+  - TODO: Collect copyright headers and put the in the generated file

 ## How to add new features